mschubert/clustermq/README.md

 install.packages('clustermq')
 ```

-Alternatively you can use the `remotes` package to install directly from Github:
+Alternatively you can use the `remotes` package to install directly from
+Github.
+Note that this version needs `autoconf`/`automake` for compilation:

 ```r
 # install.packages('remotes')
 remotes::install_github('mschubert/clustermq')
 # remotes::install_github('mschubert/clustermq', ref="develop") # dev version
 ```

-Note that this version needs `autoconf`/`automake` for compilation.

 Schedulers
 ----------